GAMS-dev/transfer-r/README.md

 ## Build ##

-A quick and easy way to build `gamstransfer` is by running ```R CMD build gamstransfer```.This will generate the package source file.
+A quick and easy way to build `gamstransfer` source package is by running ```R CMD build gamstransfer```.This will generate the package source file.
 To build a binary package, run `R CMD INSTALL` with an option `--build`.
+This command builds a binary package along with installation.
+Please refer to "how to install" section for more details on installation.